danalite/pygb/docs/screenshot.rst

 Screenshot Functions
 ====================

-PyAutoGUI can take screenshots, save them to files, and locate images within the screen.
+PyGB can take screenshots, save them to files, and locate images within the screen.
 This is useful if you have a small image of, say, a button that needs to be clicked and want to locate it on the screen.
-These features are provided by the PyScreeze module, which is installed with PyAutoGUI.
+These features are provided by the PyScreeze module, which is installed with PyGB.

 Screenshot functionality requires the Pillow module.
 OS X uses the `screencapture` command, which comes with the operating system.
 Linux uses the `scrot` command, which can be installed by running `sudo apt-get install scrot`.